-Model: N/A. Users: Irrigation; quarry; landfill (solid wastes); dysfunctional sewers.
+Users: Irrigation; quarry; landfill (solid wastes); dysfunctional sewers.
 Water quality issue: Turbidity, nutrients, toxics, faecal coliforms/E. coli.

 Narrative RQO Numerical RQO Ensure that nutrient levels are within Acceptable limits.
-50 th percentile of the data must be less than 0.025 mg/L PO 4 -P (Aquatic ecosystems: driver).
+50 th percentile of the data must be less than or equal to 0.025 mg/L PO 4 -P (Aquatic ecosystems: driver).
 Ensure that turbidity or clarity levels stay within Acceptable limits.
+A moderate change from present with temporary high se loads and turbidity during runoff events (Aquatic ecosyste driver).
 Ensure that toxics are within Ideal limits or A categories.
-95 th percentile of the data must be within the TWQR for toxics.
-Numerical limits can be found in DWAF (1996c) and DWAF (2008b).
-Meet faecal coliform and E. coli targets for Potential health risk NMMP guidelines). s in terms of counts / 100 ml (SA recreational / other (full or partial contact) use.
-Low Medium High < 600 600 - 2 000 > 2 000
+95 th percentile of the data must be within the TWQR for to sure that toxics are within Ideal limits or A categories.
+Numerical limits can be found in DWAF (1996a) and DWAF (2008b).
+Meet faecal coliform and E. coli targets for Potential health risk NMMP guidelines). s in terms of counts / 100 ml (SA recreational / other (full or partial contact) use Low Medium High < 600 600 - 2 000 > 2 000

-Guidelines are provided in the absence of data or knowledge of recreational activities in the area.
+^{} Guidelines are provided in the absence of data or knowledge of recreational activities in the area.